Luxembourg: Personal Taxation

 Residence and Liability for Taxation

-An expatriate tax regime for highly skilled employees detailed in Circular LIR n°95/2 issued on 31 December 2010, came into force on January 1, 2011, and provides for significant tax savings for both employer and employee.
+An expatriate tax regime for highly skilled employees (detailed in Circular LIR 95/2 issued on 31 December 2010) came into force on 1 January 2011.
+It provides for significant tax savings for both employer and employee.

 - be a Luxembourg tax resident

 When the criteria have been met, the following expenses qualify for tax-exempt status:

-- One-off moving costs and house fit-out expenses for the transfer of the household of the expatriate to Luxembourg and for his/her final return at the end of the assignment;
+- One-off moving costs and house fit-out expenses for the transfer of the household of the expatriate to Luxembourg and for his/her final return at the end of the assignment

-- Travel expenses for emergencies;
+- Travel expenses for emergencies

-- Regular housing costs up to EUR50,000 per annum (increased to EUR 80,000 when shared with life partner) and 30% of the annual fixed remuneration of expatriate;
+- Regular housing costs up to €50,000 per annum (increased to € 80,000 when shared with life partner) and 30% of the annual fixed remuneration of expatriate

-- School fees;
+- School fees

-- Specific cost of living allowance capped at EUR1,500 per annum.
+- Specific cost of living allowance capped at €1,500 per annum.